Board of Trustees

 Benita Dodd is a journalism graduate of Rhodes University in Grahamstown, South Africa, who immigrated to the United States in 1986.
 The Cobb County resident was an editorial writer and columnist for The Atlanta Journal Editorial Board and an editorial writer for The Atlanta Journal-Constitution Editorial Board before joining the Georgia Public Policy Foundation as vice president in March 2003.
 A member of the 2007 class of Leadership Georgia and a faculty member of the Leadership Institute of Virginia, she leads the Foundation’s Environmental Initiative and is responsible for the Foundation’s communications.
 She served on the board of Common Cause Georgia and is a member of the Board of Advisors for America’s Future Foundation Georgia.
 She addresses civic and leadership groups across Georgia on current issues and free-market solutions.
 She is a frequent contributor to newspapers and radio programs around the state and provides free-market perspectives as a commentator on a weekly radio program.

-Mike Klein is Editor at the Georgia Public Policy Foundation .
-His articles are published on the Foundation Forum.
-Mike’s professional history includes management and content responsibilities with CNN, Georgia Public Broadcasting, ABC-TV Chicago, CBS-TV Chicago, the Chicago Sun-Times, the San Diego Union, live television sports production, university teaching and a concentration on product creation to support education and economic development.
-He currently serves on The Commerce Club operating board of directors and he served ten years on the Atlanta Press Club board of directors.
+Mike Klein joined the Georgia Public Policy Foundation as Editor in March 2010.
+His articles are published on the GPPF Forum.
+In addition, he manages the Foundation’s YouTube channel video production.
+Mike’s history includes journalism management and editorial production responsibilities with CNN, Georgia Public Broadcasting, ABC-TV Chicago, CBS-TV Chicago, the Chicago Sun-Times, the San Diego Union, live television sports production, university instruction and a concentration on video and events to support education and economic development.